Cotterill Farm Barn

 |Further details outdoors|

-Wifi service is available not from the cottage but else on site as are numerous other services offered by the owners who strive to go the extra mile to ensure that guests thoroughly enjoy their stay at Cotterill farm
+Wifi service is available not from the cottage but elswhere at this location as are numerous other services offered by the owners who strive to go the extra mile to ensure that guests thoroughly enjoy their stay at Cotterill farm

-The cottage is located just one easy drive off the main Buxton to Ashbourne artery road, making it extremely well located, being very easy to access within 30 minutes drive most of the extraordinary number of attractions within the Peak District.
-It is also an assolutely superb base for walking being so close to the favoured walking areas of the district.
+The cottage is located just one easy mile long drive off the main Buxton to Ashbourne artery road, making it extremely well located, being very easy to access within 30 minutes drive most of the extraordinary number of attractions within the Peak District.
+It is also an absolutely superb base for walking, being so close to the favoured walking areas of the district.

 No smoking and no pets;